jeadamek/gitFav/README.md

 ## ✏️ About

-This is a project developed on Stage 6 in the Explorer course at the [Rocketseat School](https://www.rocketseat.com.br/).
-To access the entire course's projects [click on this link](https://github.com/jeadamek/explorer-rocketseat).
+This project was developed on Stage 6 in the Explorer course at the [Rocketseat School](https://www.rocketseat.com.br/).
+To access the entire course assignments click [this link](https://github.com/jeadamek/explorer-rocketseat).

 The project's main goal was to build a page to consume API from Github and manipulate data.
-Add, delete and display data in a table using JavaScript.
-For that concepts as Object-oriented programming, events, classes, inheritance and polymorphism were applied.
+Add, delete, and display data in a table using JavaScript.
+For that concepts such as Object-oriented programming, events, classes, inheritance, and polymorphism were applied.

 ### I could practice and study:

 - Constructor Class;
-- Promises using Async Await;
+- Promise using Async Await;
-- Try, catch and throw;
+- Try, catch, and throw;
-- Github API;
+- GitHub API;
 - Immutability in Functional Programming;
 - Object-oriented programming;
 - Local storage;